Cycle of Youth Engagement

 Explore the Cycle of Youth Engagement

-Listen to Youth Voice.
+1. Listen to Youth

 You know the drill: You’re at your desk one day during class, working away at an important project when a friend comes up to you really excited, saying, “Hey, listen to this…” You tilt your head a little, and maybe lean towards them, but you keep doing whatever you were.
 You’re not really listening, are you?
 You might be hearing them talk, and you might even understand what they’re saying – but you’re not really thinking about it or feeling it.
 That’s the difference between listening and hearing, and that’s where Youth Engagement starts – when young people have an actively engaged audience to listen to their ideas, opinions, experiences, knowledge, and/or actions.
 However, listening is just the first step; Youth Voice requires more.

-Validate Youth Voice.
+2. Validate Youth

 You’ve heard adults say it, and you might have said it yourself: “Oh, that’s really nice.”
 We try to say “nice” in just the right way, but to young people it seems really insincere.
 We think we’re doing the “right thing” by encouraging young people move forward, but in our heads we really thinking about the time we fell flat on our face from the same approach.
 Instead of hiding our true thoughts, it’s the job of adults to honestly validate what young people say or do by honestly reacting to it, how we sincerely feel or think about it.
 If we think an initiative will fail, we should say so.
 Validation means disagreeing – or agreeing – as we honestly believe, and respecting young people enough to explain why and search for alternatives, if appropriate.

-Authorize Youth Engagement.
+3. Authorize Youth

 Authority is an awesome word that can be intimidating for young people as well as adults.
 However, without authority, Youth Voice is just a hollow cry in a loud argument.
 By building the skills of children and youth to engage in Democracy, adults can provide practical steps towards actual empowerment, instead of just words.
 As well as the skills, adults must engage young people in activities that are actually powerful, purposeful, and rewarding.
 As young people apply their new skills to practical action, Youth Engagement gains the authority to make a difference.

-Act through Youth Engagement.
+4. Act With Youth

 Youth Voice doesn’t just happen – it must be actively engaged.
 Taking action through Youth Engagement requires children, youth, and adults working together to make the space, place, and ability for young people to create change.
 Action can – and should – look different everywhere: from identifying the challenge, researching the issue, planning for action, training for effectiveness, reflection on the process, to celebrating the outcomes, Youth Engagement is totally flexible – but the purpose of engaging youth is not.
 The purpose of Youth Engagement should always be to create, support, and sustain powerful, purposeful, and meaningful communities for everyone to belong to.
 An important caution: action is usually seen as the most important step.
 However, this makes positive outcomes the most important thing.
 Unfortunately, for many issues, positive outcomes rarely come, or if they do, not for the current generation of youth involved.
 For many young people, the next step can be the most important component of Youth Engagement.

-Reflect on Youth Engagement.
+5. Reflect with Youth

 Reflection may be the most important ongoing step to engaging children and youth.
 When young people and adults critically assess and analyze Youth Engagement, learning becomes a vibrant, intricate, and powerful tool for change.
 Reflection activities used should be appropriate for diverse learners – writing, acting, creating collages, and building activities are all good examples.
 Once your group has finished reflecting, those lessons should be incorporated into the next listening activity, to support a cyclical approach to Youth Engagement.